DarrenZhang01/TensorFlow_GSoC/tf_jax_stax/README.md

 are minor differences between the TF Initializer/Generator APIs and those in JAX ( i.e., when creating an initializer object in TF, it requires a seed rather than a real prng key).
-It is possible to use `tf.random.Generator` as a walkaround, however, the obstacle is there is no Glorol Normal distribution method for `tf.random.Generator` objects.
+It is possible to use `tf.random.Generator` as a walkaround, however, the obstacle is there is no Glorot Normal distribution method for `tf.random.Generator` objects.